TLDR:

 - “More weekends together, fewer logistics headaches.”

-Example Messaging Architecture for Marketing Assets
+Example Messaging for Marketing Assets

 - Headline (Environment): “Ready for school runs, rink bags, and snowy Saturdays.”